 Maudlin [32-34] and Norsen [36] think that Problem 2 is not solved, and that it is hard to solve it even if Problems 1 and 3 would be.
-They contrast this with the pilot-wave theory (PWT) [11], which includes, along with the wavefunction, point-particles at definite positions in space, and with the Ghirardi-Rimini-Weber (GRW) interpretation [22], where the wavefunction collapses around definite points of the configuration space, thereby appearing classical.
+They contrast this with the pilot-wave theory (PWT) [11], which includes, along with the wavefunction, point-particles at definite positions in space, and with the Ghirardi-Rimini-Weber (GRW) interpretation [22], where the wavefunction collapses around definite points of the configuration space, appearing nearly classical.

-Their arguments can be seen as relying on the idea that the primitive ontologies of the GRW interpretation - the mass density ontology (GRWm) but especially Bell's flash ontology (GRWf) [10] - and PWT are very similar to the classical ones.
+Their arguments can be seen as relying on the idea that the primitive ontologies of the GRW interpretation the mass density ontology (GRWm) but especially Bell's flash ontology (GRWf) [10] - and PWT are very similar to the classical ones.
 This similarity also seems to help solving the other problems of the PWT and GRW interpretations.
-But for these interpretations to work, the wavefunction governing the motion of the particles in PWT and the probability of the spontaneous localization in the GRW interpretation has to be itself well localized around the points of the configuration space, so the MWI Problem 2 applies to these interpretations as well.
-The description of the atom given above is needed by these interpretations as much as it is needed by MWI.
+But for PWT to work, the wavefunction governing the motion of the particles has to be itself well localized around the points of the configuration space, otherwise the macroscopic objects like chairs and tables. expected to be stable, can explode or transform into completely different configurations.
+Also, in the GRW interpretation, to avoid the tails of the wavefunction (which gives the probability density for the spontaneous localization) from allowing the next collapses to lead to abrupt changes in the way the world appears at the macro level, the wavefunction has to decohere as well and its branches have to become well localized in the configuration space.
+Therefore, the MWI Problem 2 applies to PWT and GRW as well.
+Decoherence and the localized description of the atom from Observation 1 are needed by PWT and GRW as much as it is needed by MWI.

 But an important lesson that can be learned from their arguments is that classical physics is clearer, and so any interpretation of quantum mechanics that is closer to classical physics has an important advantage.

 This suggests the following heuristic rule